LeepDev/project-1/README.md

         - else
             - batter wins
 - [ ] Render a batting session message
-    - "Strike" when batter does not hit the ball
+    - "Strike!" when batter does not hit the ball
     - "HIT!!!" when batter does hit the ball
     - "YOU GOT TOSSED!" when batter exceeds suspicion meter
 - [ ] Render a suspicion meter